 A survey done by Creditcards.com showed that of 1,003 adults interviewed, 84% of them had admitted to impulse spending at some point.
-Also, 61% of the people in the 18-29 year-old demographic claimed these impulse purchases were made for themselves.
+Also, 61% of the people ages 18-29 claimed these impulse purchases were made for themselves.

 One can imagine that many of these purchases are unnecessary.
 Nobel Prize Winner Richard Thaler, who has had experience in the field of behavioral economics, understands the importance of focusing on a clear budget.
-He knows it’s important to spend wisely in order to gain financial focus.
-He even wrote a bestselling book called Misbehaving: The Making of Behavioral Economics on the topic.
+He knows it’s important to spend wisely to gain financial focus.
+He wrote a bestselling book, Misbehaving: The Making of Behavioral Economics, on the topic.

 Thaler claims that there are two different types of spenders: doers and planners.
 In this sense, the doers are the ones who engage in impulse buying.
 No matter how carefully doers plan out their finances, their impulse spending may get the best of them.

 “Enough impulse buying can ruin a good financial plan,” Thaler says.
 “I see people spending money on cars they can’t afford . . . the latest phones that replace a perfectly good phone.”

 Thaler is arguing that we spend money on things we don’t need.
 And in many cases, it’s just for our own convenience.
 But he also claims that there is a way around this.